-In memory of inclusive education champion Rebecca H. Rhodes, a committee of members of the Comparative and International Education Society (CIES) together with the Association for the Development of Education in Africa (ADEA) has established the African Inclusive Literacy Research Award to support research by African scholars and practitioners investigating how to help children and youth with disabilities learn to read and write, and to read and write to learn.
+In memory of inclusive education champion Rebecca H. Rhodes, the Comparative and International Education Society (CIES) and the Association for the Development of Education in Africa (ADEA) established the Rebecca H. Rhodes African Inclusive Literacy Research Prize in 2023 to support research by African scholars and practitioners investigating how to help children and youth with disabilities learn to read and write, and read and write to learn.